ch-stark/blog1506/acm/README2.md

 * For a production environment we could add a third standby (on a separate cloud provider) or a witness node (on a HyperShift cluster) to establish quorum so as to avoid other possible split-brain scenarios and for strong fencinge.
 Doing so would move help us to achieve a RTO approaching zero.

 * We can make use of the fact that cloud providers located in the same region typically have low network latency (<10ms) between them.
 Thus our local PostgreSQL clusters can be configured for synchronous replication achieving a RPO of zero.
-This could be augmented with asynchronous replication to remote PostgreSQL clusters located in another region.
+This could be augmented with asynchronous replication to remote PostgreSQL clusters located in another region for disaster recovery purposes.

 * Deploy a global load-balancer that spans across multiple cluster ingress endpoints and is itself not dependent on the infrastructure of any of the underlying cloud providers.